 Confusions about London Bridge and Tower Bridge

 My husband was not the only person confusing these two popular bridges over the River Thames in the capital of the United Kingdom.
 The popularity of the name “London Bridge” goes beyond the borders of the country.
 Kids all over the world along with their parents sing uncomplicated words of the song “London Bridge is falling down”.
 Moreover, some of these nursery rhymes on YouTube depict nothing else but Tower Bridge calling it London Bridge.
 How can’t you get confused here?

 You rarely hear the name “Tower Bridge”.
 However, a combined bascule and suspension bridge with two iconic towers has certainly become a symbol of London.
 Matching the most common name with the most popular images, many people mistakenly call Tower Bridge London Bridge.

 London Bridge, to be exact, the name “London Bridge”, is one of the oldest in London.
 It goes back to 43 A.D. when the first “London Bridge” was built.
 In fact, throughout all these years several bridges had the same name.
 The modern London Bridge came to existence in 1972.
 And already on March 17, 1973 Queen Elizabeth II opened it acknowledging that it’s one of the most famous bridges in the world.

-As the Queen agreed, London Bridge is not the tallest, longest or widest bridge.
+As the Queen agreed, London Bridge is not the tallest, longest, or widest bridge.
 On top of that, it doesn’t boast many architectural details.
-With the exception of the spike sculpture on the south side of the bridge, the current London Bridge is simple and restraint in design.
-It perfectly aligns with architectural style of 1970’s, the time when the bridge was built.
+With the exception of the spike sculpture on the south side of the bridge, the current London Bridge is simple and restrained in design.
+It perfectly aligns with architectural style of 1970’s, time when the bridge was built.

 As opposed to London Bridge, people around the world recognize Tower Bridge as an iconic symbol of London.
 The bridge was opened in 1894.
 Despite its long history, the structure has had little to none changes except for new paint.